jdoleary/Spellmasons/docs/QAProtocol.md

     - both when you kill yourself and when an enemy kills you
 - have a multiplayer game with 1 player, beat a level, then connect with another player
 - Test rerolling spells and perks

-- Test hosting local server
+## Validate v.1.8.0
+- Test Host Local Server, Host via Docker (particularly because of mods)

-## v.1.7.0
+## Validate v.1.7.0
 - bug after dying and starting a new game, spawning a spell makes it jump to me
 - target column yields 2 columns when hovering over a pickup
 - conserve doesn't show that it works until you move your mouse